katharostech/arsenal/docs/arsenal_book/src/development-guide/architecture.md

 ### Arsenal Components

-In addition to Amethyst, we will also be developing additional components that are specific to Arsenal.
-This will include things like our live Blender sync and other features, many of which will still be built on top of other Amethyst components.
+In addition to Amethyst, we will also be developing components that are specific to Arsenal.
+This will include things like live Blender sync and other features, many of which will still be built on top of other Amethyst components.
+These will also be bundled into the Arsenal Runtime.